Understanding Meningitis -- Prevention

 Other Vaccines to Prevent Meningitis

 Vaccines can prevent many of the diseases that could lead to meningitis.
 Most of these shots are routinely given to young children.
-The immunizations to prevent bacterial and viral meningitis include:
+The immunizations that help prevent bacterial and viral meningitis include:

 Haemophilus influenzae type B (Hib) vaccine, which prevents infections that cause pneumonia, meningitis, and other problems.
 It's given to children between 2 months and 15 months old, and then to children over 5 years old or adults with certain medical conditions.
 While Hib used to be the most likely cause of bacterial meningitis in children under 5 years old, the vaccine has made it very rare.